-- 1. In the IEMA study programme teaching and examinations are conducted and given in English. - 2.
+- 1. In the IEMA study programme language of instruction, teaching and examinations are conducted and given in English. - 2.
 The choice for the language of instruction of the programme is in line with the UM Code of Conduct on language in accordance with the Dutch Higher Education and Research Act (WHW) art.
 7.2.